Green Bay Packers cheerleaders: Golden Girls

 The team took their name from Paul Hornung's nickname "The Golden Boy."
 They were founded in 1961 by national champion baton twirler Mary Jane Sorgel and they lasted until she got engaged in 1972.
 The first squad consisted of sixteen students from Sorgel's dance studios around northeast Wisconsin doing routines designed by her.
 "The girls I had on the field did more than just cheering," Sorgel said.
 "They did tumbling, I had some national baton twirling champions and dancers, and of course the pom girls.
 We were very colorful."
 1970 squad member Anne Maedke described their routine, "The Golden Girls did skits, dance routines – twirling and tumbling and acrobatic type things – in one-piece sequined swimsuits and high-heeled boots during breaks."
 The Golden Girls cheered during the Ice Bowl.
 The Golden Girls were honored by the team with a permanent installation at the Green Bay Packers Hall of Fame in May 2007.

 Green Bay Packerettes return

 In 1973, the Green Bay Packers changed the name of the squad back to the Green Bay Packerettes and recruited Matzke back as their leader.
 The Packerettes performed at other events such as nursing homes, parades, and a show with Bob Hope at the Resch Center.
 The squad was active under this name until 1977.

 Green Bay Sideliners

 In 1977, the squad was again renamed to the Green Bay Sideliners.
 They were an attempt to have a contemporary, dance-oriented cheer squad, choreographed by local dance studio owner Shirley Van.
 They were disbanded in 1988.

 Collegiate cheerleaders

 The Packers had the University of Wisconsin–Green Bay (UWGB) cheerleaders cheer after they no longer had professional cheerleaders.
-The team currently uses college cheerleading squads, with the UWGB squad (coed) and St. Norbert's (all girl) cheering at each home game.
+The team currently uses college cheerleading squads, with the UWGB squad (coed) and St. Norbert's (all woman) cheering at each home game.